Board of Directors

 - Serve on a committee or strategic team to share one’s expertise as appropriate (meetings by conference call)

-- Keep dues current and be actively committed to the overall mission of the NDSC
+- Be actively committed to the overall mission of the NDSC

 Board of Director Nomination